vdclouis/Informative-Emojis-for-Git/README.md

 :memo: `:memo:` when writing docs
 :fire: `:fire:` when fixing something in Firefox
 :globe_with_meridians: `:globe_with_meridians:` when fixing something in Safari
-:lollipop: `:lollipop:` when fixing somehting in Chrome
+:lollipop: `:lollipop:` when fixing something in Chrome
 :snail: `:snail:` when fixing something in Internet Explorer
 :steam_locomotive: `:steam_locomotive:` when fixing legacy code
 :bug: `:bug:` when fixing a bug